Hat: Size

 Hat sizes are determined by measuring the circumference of a person's head about 1 cm above the ears.
 Inches or centimeters may be used depending on the manufacturer.
 Felt hats can be stretched for a custom fit.
 Some hats, like hard hats and baseball caps, are adjustable.
 Cheaper hats come in "standard sizes", such as small, medium, large, extra large: the mapping of measured size to the various "standard sizes" varies from maker to maker and style to style, as can be seen by studying various catalogues, such as Hammacher Schlemmer.

-Note that US hat size is a measurement of head diameter in inches.
+US hat size is a measurement of head diameter in inches.
 It can be computed from a measurement of circumference in centimeters by dividing by 8, because multiplying 2.54 (the number of centimeters per inch) by π (the multiplier to give circumference from diameter) is almost exactly 8.